RagedUnicorn/wow-vanilla-logparser/README.md

 ![](/Docs/pvpw_raged_unicorn_logo.png)

-> LogParser is a library for parsing combatlog messages and dispatching the results to other addons that registered to such event
+> LogParser is a library for parsing combatlog messages and dispatching the results to other addons that registered to such events

 **Note: The addon on its own is not helpful to the player.
-It is to be understod as a library that is used by other addons**
+It is to be understood as a library that is used by other addons**

 ## Installation